PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_animals.md

 ---
 permalink: /prologue/animals
-title: "Back to Zebras"
+title: "A Reaction-Diffusion Model and Turing Patterns"
 sidebar:
  nav: "prologue"
 toc: true
 toc_sticky: true
 ---

-## Turing patterns
+## From random walks to reaction-diffusion

 In the previous section, we introduced a random walk, which serves as a model of a particle diffusing through a medium as a result of Brownian motion.
 What exactly does this have to do with zebras?